How YieldFinder Works

 Savings accounts are ranked by APY.

-CDs are ranked by APY within the relevant term grouping.
+CDs are ranked by APY inside each term group.

-Money-market mutual funds and money-market ETFs are ranked by the provider-reported SEC yield stored by YieldFinder.
+Money-market funds and ETFs are ranked by provider-reported SEC yield.

-Treasuries are shown by maturity and par yield.
+Treasuries are shown by maturity and Treasury par yield.

-The after-tax yield calculator ranks products by estimated after-tax yield using the user's selected balance, federal marginal rate, state, and state marginal-rate assumption.
+The after-tax calculator ranks by estimated after-tax yield using the selected balance, federal marginal rate, state, and state tax-rate assumption.
+A product appears there only when we have enough rate and tax-treatment data to support the estimate.

-If a product has a high headline rate with special conditions, such as a required direct deposit, recurring deposit, monthly fee, or APY balance cap, those conditions should be shown where available rather than treated as equivalent to an unconditional rate.
+When a rate has conditions, such as a required direct deposit, recurring deposit, monthly fee, or APY balance cap, we show those conditions when they are available.
+A conditional headline rate is not the same as an unconditional rate.

 Yield definitions

-APY, or annual percentage yield, is used for savings accounts and CDs because it includes compounding and is the standard way deposit products are advertised.
+We use APY for savings accounts and CDs because annual percentage yield includes compounding and is the standard advertised measure for deposit products.

-SEC yield is used for money-market funds and ETFs because it is the common standardized yield measure reported by fund sponsors.
-For traditional money-market funds, the reported yield is generally a 7-day SEC yield.
-For some ETF products, especially Treasury or ultra-short bond ETFs, the reported yield may be a 30-day SEC yield.
-YieldFinder stores the provider-reported yield and should preserve the provider's yield label or period where available.
+We use SEC yield for money-market funds and ETFs because it is the standardized yield measure reported by fund sponsors.
+Traditional money-market funds generally report a 7-day SEC yield.
+Some ETF products, especially Treasury or ultra-short bond ETFs, may report a 30-day SEC yield.
+Where available, we keep the provider's yield label or period with the product.

-Treasury par yield is used for Treasury pages because it gives comparable points along the Treasury curve by maturity.
+We use Treasury par yield for Treasury pages because it gives comparable points along the Treasury curve by maturity.

-These yield measures are not identical.
-YieldFinder uses the standard reported measure for each product type rather than forcing every product into one artificial yield convention.
+These measures are not identical.
+We use the standard reported measure for each product type instead of forcing every product into one artificial yield convention.

 After-tax yield estimates

-The after-tax calculator starts with each product's pre-tax yield and estimates how much remains after the federal and state tax assumptions shown on the page.
+The after-tax calculator is a comparison estimate.
+It starts with each product's pre-tax yield and subtracts the estimated federal and state tax drag based on the assumptions shown on the page.

 after-tax yield = pre-tax yield - federal tax drag - state tax drag

-Savings accounts and CDs are modeled as ordinary taxable interest.
+We model savings accounts and CDs as ordinary taxable interest.

-Money-market fund distributions are modeled as dividends.
-Treasury and government money-market funds may have a state-tax-exempt portion, but that depends on fund-specific annual tax allocation data and state rules.
-Municipal funds may have federal exemption, state-specific treatment, and AMT exposure depending on the fund and source data.
+We model money-market fund distributions as dividends.
+Treasury and government money-market funds can have a state-exempt portion, but that depends on fund-specific tax allocation data and state rules.
+Municipal funds can have federal exemption, state-specific treatment, and AMT exposure depending on the fund, state, tax year, and available source data.

-The after-tax calculator is a simplified marginal-rate estimate.
-It is not tax advice.
-It does not calculate a user's actual tax return, filing status, deductions, AMT liability, local taxes, or account-specific tax reporting.
+This is not tax advice.
+It does not calculate an actual tax return, filing status, deductions, AMT liability, local taxes, timing differences, or account-specific tax reporting.

 Sources, review, and limitations

-YieldFinder prioritizes public provider pages for product rates, Treasury source data for Treasury yields, and provider or IRS documents for tax treatment and fund tax allocations.
+We prioritize provider pages for deposit and fund data, official Treasury source data for Treasury yields, and provider or IRS documents for tax treatment and fund tax allocations.

 Rates and product terms can change without notice.
-Users should confirm terms on the provider's website before opening an account, buying a CD, purchasing a Treasury, or investing in a money-market fund.
+Confirm terms on the provider's website before opening an account, buying a CD, purchasing a Treasury, or investing in a money-market fund.

-Some product details may be shown only when reviewed source data is available.
-If a field is missing or unknown, YieldFinder should not infer it from similar products, marketing language, or assumptions about the provider.
+Some details appear only when reviewed source data is available.
+If a field is missing or unknown, we do not infer it from similar products, marketing language, or assumptions about the provider.
+Products may also be omitted from a table or calculator view when the current rate, yield, or tax-treatment data needed for that view is unavailable.

 Affiliate policy

-Affiliate relationships do not change YieldFinder's ranking logic.
+Affiliate relationships do not change the ranking logic.

-If YieldFinder earns compensation from a link or partner, that relationship should not affect APY, SEC yield, Treasury yield, after-tax calculations, table sorting, or inclusion of competing products.
-Paid relationships should be separate from the product ranking logic.
+Compensation from a link or partner does not affect APY, SEC yield, Treasury yield, after-tax calculations, table sorting, or inclusion of competing products.
+Paid relationships are separate from product rankings.

-Users should assume provider terms control.
-YieldFinder may link to third-party products or tools, but users should confirm details directly with the provider before taking action.
+Provider terms control.
+We may link to third-party products or tools, but confirm details directly with the provider before taking action.

 Machine-readable data

-Public JSON feeds are available for readers, researchers, crawlers, and tools that want to inspect cleaned YieldFinder comparison data.
+We publish public JSON feeds for readers, researchers, crawlers, and tools that want to inspect the cleaned comparison data.

-These feeds expose current YieldFinder table rows, rates or yields, rate dates, and selected comparison fields.
-They are public reference feeds, not a guaranteed API contract.
+The feeds include current table rows, rates or yields, rate dates, and selected comparison fields.
+They are reference feeds for inspection and citation, not a guaranteed long-term API contract.

 Comparison pages